 - Make sure time is shown at the center of the instrument cluster.

-- Press the ODO reset button a few times until you see the symbol for front or rear brakes.
+- Press the ODO reset button a few times until you see the front or rear brakes symbol.
 Depending on which sensor you replaced and would like to reset.

 - When the symbol for the desired brakes is displayed on the screen, press and hold the ODO reset until you see the word RESET below the symbol.